Volvo 480: Development

 The concept was to market a modern, compact front-wheel drive car with a unique low-slung design targeting buyers "between 25 and 40, probably with a higher than average education and with a career."
 Designed by Volvo's Dutch subsidiary, the "sporty 480 ES coupé" was introduced to change the automaker's "frumpy image" and into the "yuppie" market segment.

-Daytime running lights, illuminated driver's door lock, follow-me-home headlights with 30 second delay & automatic rear wiper in reverse gear were among the electronic features that were considered advanced for the time.
-A fully electronic 'Info Centre', which incorporated a fuel gauge as well as 7 other measurements including estimated range, instant MPG and average speed was standard on most models.
+Daytime running lights, an illuminated driver's door lock, follow-me-home headlights with 30-second delay and an automatic rear wiper in reverse gear were among the electronic features considered advanced for the time.
+A fully electronic 'Info Centre', which incorporated a fuel gauge and seven other measurements including estimated range, instant MPG, and average speed, was standard on most models.

-Volvo highlighted that the car was "well-endowed with advanced electronics" and the press release described in detail the numerous features.
+Volvo highlighted that the car was "well-endowed with advanced electronics," and the press release described in detail the numerous features.
 The 480 had good handling, due in part to its Lotus-developed rear axle.
 The normally aspirated Renault engines, while not powerful, were reliable.

 Special editions

 Limited Edition (Paris blue)

-In 1991, to mark the release of a new colour to the range, Paris Blue, Volvo offered a special edition featuring turquoise bumper and trim inserts, as well as a unique interior, featuring two-tone turquoise and grey leather upholstery, speckled multicoloured carpet, and a MOMO leather steering wheel with grey and turquoise strip.
-It also received a front chin spoiler, 14-inch Atlas 5-spoke alloy wheels and was available from factory with the naturally aspirated 1.7 catalysed engine.
-A unique sample with 1.7 turbo engine was displayed at the 75th anniversary of the Paris Motor Show in 1992.
-This special edition was discontinued following the release of the "Two-Tone" limited edition in 1992.
-This version is commonly referred to as the "Paris Edition" by enthusiasts, as well as being the rarest of the special editions, as just a handful of examples survive.
+In 1991, Volvo offered a special edition.
+It featured turquoise bumpers and trim inserts, a unique interior with two-tone turquoise and grey leather upholstery, speckled multicoloured carpet, and a MOMO leather steering wheel with grey and turquoise strip.
+It also received a front chin spoiler, 14-inch Atlas 5-spoke alloy wheels, and was available from the factory with the naturally aspirated 1.7 catalysed engine.
+One car with 1.7 turbo engine was displayed at the 75th anniversary of the Paris Motor Show in 1992.
+This limited edition was discontinued following the release of the "Two-Tone" limited edition in 1992 and is commonly referred to as the "Paris Edition" by enthusiasts, while also being the rarest of the special editions.